zeemohamed7/learn-django/starting_a_django_project.md

 ### Create a Database for the Project

 Unlike MongoDB, which automatically creates a database the first time you use it, SQL databases require you to create the database manually before using it in a Django project.
+You can either use psql shell, createdb, or pgAdmin.

 #### Using the psql Command Line
 Open the PostgreSQL shell: